 LifeLock is available as three products.

-LifeLock Standard provides you with a social security number and credit alerts, as well as up to $ 25,000 to cover losses associated with identity fraud.
+LifeLock Standard provides you with a social security number and credit alerts and up to $ 25,000 to cover losses associated with identity fraud.

 The cost of LifeLock Advantage of $ 19.99 per month increases the coverage of losses from ID theft to $ 100,000 and adds warnings about the activities of the bank and credit cards and monitoring of crimes recorded in your name.